 The last time I was in Scandinavia was when I studied in Lund, Sweden and once I stepped off the plane, I felt at home again.
 There’s something about being in this part of Europe that is so refreshing.
 The only remorse I had with this 3 day Helsinki itinerary was that I wish I had more time before the start of the PING Helsinki conference.

 Helsinki is quirky.
 Helsinki is pristine.
 Helsinki is a haven for design.
 Helsinki is naturally beautiful.

-In search for an cost-effective way to see all the main sights in the city, I stumbled upon the Helsinki Card and the 72 hour pass including transportation to and from the airport with the Region Upgrade.
+In search for a cost-effective way to see all the main sights in the city, I stumbled upon the Go Helsinki Card and the 72 hour pass including transportation to and from the airport with the Region Upgrade.
 I’m normally not one to use city passes but it provided access to all the places I wanted to visit.
 I made it a mini-challenge for myself when I landed in the city – how much could I see while the card was active and how much money could I save?

-What’s a Helsinki Card?
+What’s the Go Helsinki Card?

 It turned out to be way simpler than I ever thought it could be.
 It’s a tap-friendly card that once you activate, gives you access to all transit in the city and can be scanned to get you into many of the attractions for free.
 For 74 EUR, keep on reading to find out if it was worth it!

 Here’s a detailed view of what I did in Helsinki and how I managed to squeeze in as much as I did.

 Day 1 – Let’s See What Can Do With A Few Hours

 Upon arrival in Helsinki’s international airport, I made my way down to the basement level at a place called Airpro.
 When ordering my Go Helsinki Card, there were options to mail it but since I had ordered pretty last minute, the pick-up at the airport option made the most sense.
 All I had to do was show my printout of my voucher and the attendant was able to find my card all set up and ready to go.